Photographs: Iron Mouth © Elisa Mendes, Gelson Catatau

 He dances like a madman to sordid Latin American rhythms.
 Among the spectators, the dancer Ícaro dos Passos Gaya delivers the final blow.
 The beats that we hear refer back to northern Brazil's smuggling routes in the 1950s and the uplifting music that came from it.

-The traditional music of the Pará region in Brazil has its roots in the Caribbean rhythms.
-As well as perfume and whiskey, smugglers from the area also introduced the merengue, the salsa and the zouk.
-Wild parties were held to that music, announced through a person with a megaphone, known as the so-called 'Boca de Ferro', or 'iron mouth'.
-More than sixty years later, music and culture live on in the Tecno Brega's furious beats.
-Every month there are around 3000 Tecno Brega parties in this region.
+The traditional music of the Pará region in Brazil has its roots in Caribbean rhythms.
+Along with perfume and whiskey, smugglers from the area also introduced merengue, salsa, and zouk.
+Wild parties were held to that music, often announced through a person with a megaphone, known as the so-called 'Boca de Ferro,' or 'iron mouth.'
+More than sixty years later, music and culture live on in Tecno Brega's furious beats.
+Every month, there are around 3000 Tecno Brega parties in this region.

-In this solo by the Brazilian choreographer Marcela Levi and the Argentinian Lucía Russo, the audience and dancer are in the same room.
-The performer's ecstasy, sweat and exhaustion are unavoidable.
-The Tecno Brega beats rain down, the man becomes possessed by it.
-It is a hellish dance, irreverent, playful, provocative, fierce, crafty and sensual.
+In this solo by the Brazilian choreographer Marcela Levi and the Argentinian Lucía Russo, the audience and dancer share the same room.
+The performer's ecstasy, sweat, and exhaustion are unavoidable.
+The Tecno Brega beats rain down, and the man becomes possessed by it.
+It is a hellish dance, irreverent, playful, provocative, fierce, crafty, and sensual.
 This is music that takes possession of the dancers.
 In that possessed state, all the good and bad sides of people come to the surface in an ecstatic manifestation of humanity.

-The traditional music of the Pará region in Brazil has its roots in the Caribbean rhythms.
-As well as perfume and whiskey, smugglers from the area also introduced the merengue, the salsa and the zouk.
-Wild parties were held to that music, announced through a person with a megaphone, known as the so-called 'Boca de Ferro', or 'iron mouth'.
-More than sixty years later, music and culture live on in the Tecno Brega's furious beats.
-Every month there are around 3000 Tecno Brega parties in this region.
+The traditional music of the Pará region in Brazil has its roots in Caribbean rhythms.
+Along with perfume and whiskey, smugglers from the area also introduced merengue, salsa, and zouk.
+Wild parties were held to that music, often announced through a person with a megaphone, known as the so-called 'Boca de Ferro,' or 'iron mouth.'
+More than sixty years later, music and culture live on in Tecno Brega's furious beats.
+Every month, there are around 3000 Tecno Brega parties in this region.

-In this solo by the Brazilian choreographer Marcela Levi and the Argentinian Lucía Russo, the audience and dancer are in the same room.
-The performer's ecstasy, sweat and exhaustion are unavoidable.
-The Tecno Brega beats rain down, the man becomes possessed by it.
-It is a hellish dance, irreverent, playful, provocative, fierce, crafty and sensual.
+In this solo by the Brazilian choreographer Marcela Levi and the Argentinian Lucía Russo, the audience and dancer share the same room.
+The performer's ecstasy, sweat, and exhaustion are unavoidable.
+The Tecno Brega beats rain down, and the man becomes possessed by it.
+It is a hellish dance, irreverent, playful, provocative, fierce, crafty, and sensual.
 This is music that takes possession of the dancers.
 In that possessed state, all the good and bad sides of people come to the surface in an ecstatic manifestation of humanity.

 CREDITS